 On the previous image, both clients provided a valid email that can be used for the remote signature request, email@example.com for the main taxpayer and firstname.lastname@example.org for the spouse.

 You can also use the cell phones to send the remote signature request because they provided the cell phone numbers and the corresponding carrier(s), AT&T for both taxpayer/spouse.

 Why?
-That is the consent that your clients authorizes the software to send text messages to their cell phones.
+That is the consent that your clients authorize the software to send via sms or email messages.

 Sending the remote signature request to your clients.